Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$

 Now we assume that $\mathrm{dim}\, X=n+1$.
-Suppose that there is a fiber $F$ of $f$ such that $\mathrm{dim}\, F\geqslant 2$.
 Assume that $f$ is the fibration which corresponds to an extremal ray $R$ of $\NE(X)$.
 Let $R_1$ be another extremal ray such that $R$ and $R_1$ generates a face $V$ of dimension $2$.
-Let $g:X\to Z$ be the Mori fibration which corresponds to $R_1$ and let $X\to W$ be the fibration corresponding to $V$.
+Let $g \colon X\to Z$ be the Mori fibration which corresponds to $R_1$ and let $X\to W$ be the fibration corresponding to $V$.
 We obtain the following commutative diagram

 \centerline{ \xymatrix{ X \ar[r]^f \ar[d]^{g} &Y \ar[d]^h \\ Z \ar[r]^p &W } }